 I photographed another wedding over the weekend.
 Hard work, I am still recuperating a week after.
 A load of fun, the photographer is the orchestrator, and you tell them where to stand and what to do.
 I am glad that I am not the professionals who charge big bucks and work under tremendous pressure.
 A wedding is (normally) a once-in-a-lifetime event, and we all try to capture the most precious moment at our best in spite of the variables.

 The bride is in a pure white wedding gown adorned with a red-laced draping on the back which ties in with her red shoes.
-No tux’s for the groom and his boys, they are all in cowboy hats, Levi’s and western belts.
+No tux’s for the groom and his boys, they are all in cowboy hats, Levi’s, and western belts.
 The guests wear casual dresses, trousers, and jeans.
-Casual, Natural and Free-spirited.
+Casual, Natural, and Free-spirited.

 The moment when I spotted this cake decoration, I could not let go of it.
-On this day of the union of two hearts, the guests are invited inside the tent to celebrate and give their best regards to the newly-wed.
+On this day of the union of two hearts, the guests are invited inside the tent to celebrate and give their best regards to the newlywed.
 With this thought in mind, I took this picture.

-The tent structure and chairs offer a bit of architecture background.
+The tent structure and chairs offer a bit of architectural background.
 The table flowers are my main subject while the man and the beer help me to tell the story.
 Men & Beer vs. Women & Dog was what came to my mind…

 I love the shape and the sculptured lines of this piece.
 Used it to play a little more.
 While multi-colors are often more striking, I like the black and white version of this one.
 It’s the purity and subtlety that I like black and white images.

 I wanted to shoot the cute little heart-shaped tea lights on the table, and I also liked the sunset light shadow in distance.
 Besides, it is an event and people need to be in it.
 ‘Heart’ is not clearly shown here, but I seem to like the negative space of the image.
 People and the row of chairs do tell the story…